 No. The permits will not have a photo on them, but the permit holder must carry a suitable form of photo ID such as a current driver’s licence

-No, the scheme will be suspended once the level drops to or below 43%.
+YES, the scheme will be suspended once the level drops below 43%.
 These levels were determined by limitations on the access ramps and for safety reasons.
 These are conditions set out in the licence agreement with Seqwater.

 How does PRFMA promote this scheme?

-The Boating Access Scheme has been the PRFMA’s major source of income for purchasing fish to stock Lake Samsonvale so, when it is able to operate the Boating Access Scheme the PRFMA seeks to promote the scheme as much as possible.
+The Vessel Permit Scheme is a major source of income for purchasing fish to stock Lake Samsonvale so, when it is able to operate the Vessel Permit Scheme the PRFMA seeks to promote the scheme as much as possible.
 In the past, promotion of the scheme has been undertaken through, Facebook , articles published in relevant publications, through notification on it’s own internet site, through distribution of promotional material to fishing tackle stores and posting information on various angling related website forums.